stonecoldpat/statechannels/README.md

 Essentially, a state channel should only be considered an "optimistic scaling approach" as trusting every player to "co-operate" can have big implications.

-There are other lessons such as the Funfair dilemma (i.e. the dispute process cost adds an additional and potentially deadly rypto-economic element to the game), but we'll include these in the paper which should be released this month.
+There are other lessons such as the Funfair dilemma (i.e. the dispute process cost adds an additional and potentially deadly crypto-economic element to the game), but we'll include these in the paper which should be released this month.

 As a final note, it would be really fun to have the community build bots, and let the bots compete with each other.